hyperjiang/lunar/README.md

 // get value of key in namespace ns app.GetValueInNamespace(key, "ns")

-// get all the configs in ns namespace app.GetValues("ns")
+// get all the items in ns namespace app.GetItems("ns")

-// get the content of ns namespace, if the type of ns is properties then will return configs in json format app.GetContent("ns")
+// get the content of ns namespace, if the format of ns is properties then will return json string app.GetContent("ns")

 // watch changes